Proofreading is a very popular way to earn money at home or wherever you wish,…

 Freelance proofreading has become a very popular – and potentially lucrative – way to earn all or part of your income working from home.
 Proofreading is also a great way to earn money while traveling.

 I myself have earned income as a proofreader, and I know what it takes to be good at this type of work.
-Caitlin Pyle, a former proofreader and the creator of the extremely successful Proofread Anywhere online courses, also knows exactly what it takes to succeed at proofreading.
+Caitlin Pyle, a former proofreader and the creator of the very successful Proofread Anywhere online courses, also knows exactly what it takes to succeed at proofreading.
 So I’ve put together some of my advice and some of Caitlin’s advice to give you 10 proofreading tips for freelance proofreaders.

 10 Proofreading Tips for Freelance Proofreaders